ONSgeo/HexMapping/README.md

 One can scale the territories not according to their actual geographic area, but according to a value of statistical interest.
 This is known as a cartogram – a hybrid statistical graph / map, a compromise by which the viewer gains more immediate access to the data but loses some of the geographical context.

 Cartograms exist in many forms; they may preserve, or ignore, shape, contiguity and orientation.
 They are often shown together with a conventional map to aid navigation and interpretation.
-They can powerfully convey general impressions (see Benjamin Henning’s ‘WorldMapper’ https://worldmapper.org/), but it’s hard to derive specific values, and next to impossible to assess whether differently shaped areas represent the same statistical value.
+They powerfully convey general impressions (see Benjamin Henning’s ‘WorldMapper’ https://worldmapper.org/), but are not intended to convey specific values, and it is next to impossible to assess whether the distorted areas - which are already differently-shaped in their raw forms -  represent the same statistical value.
 Also, a new cartogram must be drawn for each new variable, refreshing the navigational challenge every time.

 ## The Equal Area Cartogram